Vehicle-to-grid: Peak load leveling

-V2G vehicles can provide power to help balance grid loads by "valley filling" (charging at night when demand is low) and "peak shaving" (sending power to the grid when demand is high, see duck curve).
+V2G vehicles can provide power to help balance grid loads by "valley filling" (charging at night when demand is low) and "peak shaving" (sending power to the grid when demand is high; see duck curve).
 Peak load leveling supports regulation services (keeping voltage and frequency stable) and provides spinning reserves (to meet sudden demands for power).
-Coupling these services with "smart-meters" enables V2G.
-V2G could buffer variable power sources by storing excess energy and providing it to the grid during high load periods.
+Coupling these services with "smart meters" enables V2G.
+V2G could buffer variable power sources by storing excess energy and providing it to the grid during high-load periods.

-It has been proposed that public utilities would not have to build as many natural gas or coal-fired power plants to meet peak demand or as an insurance policy against power outages.
-Since demand can be measured locally by a simple frequency measurement, dynamic load leveling can be provided as needed on a highly local basis.
+It has been proposed that public utilities would not have to build as many coal-fired and gas-fired power plants to meet peak demand or as an insurance policy against power outages.
+Local demand is easily measured, so dynamic load leveling can be provided as needed on a highly local basis.

 Carbitrage, a portmanteau of 'car' and 'arbitrage', is sometimes used to refer to the process of buying and selling power stored in a vehicle.

 Backup power

-Electric vehicles can generally store more than an average home's daily energy demand.
-Such a vehicle could supply emergency power to a home for several days, vehicle-to-home transmission (V2H).
+Electric vehicles can generally store more than an average home's daily energy demand, and supply emergency power to a home for several days, using vehicle-to-home (V2H) transmission.

+Though the concept of V2H charging is simple, putting it into action requires a technologically complex system.
+Charging stations must integrate software that communicates with the central grid to monitor real-time system demand.